cuemacro/chartpy/README.md

 having to totally edit my code each time, a single keyword is enough to switch between for example plotly and matplotlib.

-I've also tried to design the library so that adding a new plotting engine is fairly straightforward (extend EngineTemplate and edit the get_engine method in Chart).
+I've also tried to design the library so that adding a new plotting engine is fairly straightforward (extend EngineTemplate and edit the get_engine method in Chart), so it's basically future proof for whatever new chart libraries come along, with relatively small changes to your code.

 # chartpy examples